Charm physics: Exclusive charm hadron decays

 \subsection{Leptonic and semileptonic decays}

 Studies of leptonic and semileptonic charm hadron decays provide invaluable information on the properties of the strong and weak interactions.
-As already discussed in Section~\ref{subsec:classification}, in the case of leptonic decays, the strong interaction is described by a single constant non-perturbative input, the decay constant, whereas, for semileptonic decays, the non-perturbative dynamics is encoded in a set of $q^2$-dependent functions, the form factors.
+As already discussed in the preceding chapter, in the case of leptonic decays, the strong interaction is described by a single constant non-perturbative input, the decay constant, whereas, for semileptonic decays, the non-perturbative dynamics is encoded in a set of $q^2$-dependent functions, the form factors.
 In the SM, (semi)leptonic decays can proceed through the tree-level exchange of a $W$ boson or through loop transitions, that is via penguin and box diagrams.
 The latter, i.e.\ loop induced (semi)leptonic charm decays are strongly suppressed in the SM and commonly referred to as {\it rare charm decays}, with a typical branching ratio $B < 10^{-6}$~\cite{Gisbert:2020vjx}.
 In general, experimental measurements have been reported by the MARK-III, CLEO-c, BaBar, Belle/Belle II and BESIII collaborations.
 One fundamental experimental complication is the presence of a neutrino which escapes undetected.
 The double tag technique used at experiments like BESIII allows for a clean sample of (semi)leptonic decays to be reconstructed as will be discussed in this chapter.
 Belle has used a similar "double-tag" technique albeit for continuum charm production from the $\Upsilon(4S)$ region where the flavour and momentum of the neutral charm meson are tagged through a full reconstruction of the recoiling charm meson (tag side) and additional mesons from fragmentation~\cite{Belle:2006idb}.
 This method improves the momentum resolution of the missing neutrino.
 We note that at the LHCb experiment measurements of tree-level semileptonic charm decays are possible but complicated due to the higher background level. \\

-{\bf Tree-level leptonic and semileptonic decays:} The cleanest leptonic decays in the SM are those that can proceed via the tree-level exchange of a $W$ boson, namely the leptonic decays of a charged meson such as the mode $D_s^+ \to \ell^+ \nu_\ell$, see Fig.~\ref{sec3.3:fig1}.
+{\bf Tree-level leptonic and semileptonic decays:} The cleanest leptonic decays in the SM are those that can proceed via the tree-level exchange of a $W$ boson, namely the leptonic decays of a charged meson such as the mode $D_s^+ \to \ell^+ \nu_\ell$ (Feynman diagram can be seen in the preceding chapter).
 In this case, the theory prediction has a very simple structure, i.e.